-.1.4.5.
+6.1.4.5.
 The engine shall be designed to avoid crankcase emissions.

-.1.4.6.
-The tyres used for emissions testing shall be as defined in paragraph 2.4.5. of B6 to this Regulation.
+6.1.4.6.
+The tyres used for emissions testing shall be as defined in paragraph 2.4.5. of Annex B6 to this Regulation.

-.1.5.

-.1.5.1.
+6.1.5.
+Fuel tank inlet orifices

+6.1.5.1.
+For Level 1A and Level 2 only;

-Subject to paragraph of this Regulation, the inlet orifice of the petrol or ethanol tank shall be so designed as to prevent the tank from being filled from a fuel pump delivery nozzle which has an external diameter of 23.6 mm or greater.
+Subject to paragraph 6.1.5.2. of this Regulation, the inlet orifice of the petrol or ethanol tank shall be so designed as to prevent the tank from being filled from a fuel pump delivery nozzle which has an external diameter of 23.6 mm or greater.

+For Level 1B

+No requirement for fuel tank inlet orifices.

-.1.5.2.
-Paragraph of this Regulation shall not apply to a vehicle in respect of which both of the following conditions are satisfied:
+6.1.5.2.
+Paragraph 6.1.5.1. of this Regulation shall not apply to a vehicle in respect of which both of the following conditions are satisfied: